yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 \end{align*}
 $$

-where r is the reward received from being in state s and doing action a.
-The above equation is true since when we reach state s', the action with the maximum Q value will be the optimal to take to maximize reward.
+where $$r$$ is the reward received from being in state $$s$$ and doing action $$a$$.
+The above equation is true since when we reach state $$s'$$, the action with the maximum $$Q$$ value will be the optimal to take to maximize reward.

-In normal reinforcement learning under Q learning, we wish to calculate the value of $$Q(s, a)$$ for all values of s and a.
+In normal reinforcement learning under $$Q$$ learning, we wish to calculate the value of $$Q(s, a)$$ for all values of s and a.
 In deep reinforcement learning, we take as our state the values of pixels on the screen.
 If we were to try to explicitly construct a table for all possible values of s and a, it would absolutely gigantic.
 If we take our state as the last 3 frames in a game with screen size 100 by 100, we would have over $$10^{12}$$ states.

-Given that we are using pixels as the states there is likely a lot of reptition in our states where two very similar states are likely to have the same Q value.
+Given that we are using pixels as the possible states that we are in, there is likely a lot of repetition in our states where two very similar states are likely to have the same $$Q$$ value.
 This is exactly what convolutional neural networks(CNN) are good at!
-Therefore, we construct a CNN to whose input is a state of the last couple frames in a game and whose output layer is the estimated Q values for the list of possible actions.
+Therefore, we construct a CNN to whose input is a state of the last couple frames in a game and whose output layer is the estimated $$Q$$ values for the list of possible actions.

-## Deep Q Learning
+## Deep $$Q$$ Learning
 ---

-In deep Q learning, we construct a CNN.
-For the particular game of space invaders , we construct a  network of the following architecture.
+As mentioned above in deep $$Q$$ learning, we construct a CNN to process input states and output $$Q$$ values for possible actions.
+For the particular game of space invaders
+, we construct a  network of the following architecture.

 **Name**     | **Input Shape**     | **Filter Size**    | **Filter Number**   |**Stride**   |**Output Shape**